strongtek/usbio/README.md

 * adapter_frequency \<freq>

       <freq> is the frequency in kHz of the SPI master.
-You can specify any value this parameter, but the tool will round it to the nearest number no larger than you specified.
+You can specify any value to this parameter, but the tool will round it to the nearest number no larger than you specified.

 * adapter_get_version